SSWConsulting/SSW.Rules.Content/rules/event-storming/rule.md

 Often when building systems it isn't super clear what all the nuts and bolts should be.
 The complexity of projects can vary quite a lot - and getting customers to tell us what they need is not easy.
 There might be several major stakeholders or domain experts each with slightly different ideas understanding that causes contention in how the system functions.
 Being a good consultant requires good listening and then good analytical skills to determine the customer's technical needs.

-[Event Storming](https://www.eventstorming.com/) is a fun collaborative modeling technique invented by [Alberto Brandolini](https://twitter.com/ziobrando) that enables members from different teams and disciplines to participate in workshops to learn how to break down complex business domains and processes.
+[Event Storming](https://www.eventstorming.com) is a fun collaborative modeling technique invented by [Alberto Brandolini](https://twitter.com/ziobrando) that enables members from different teams and disciplines to participate in workshops to learn how to break down complex business domains and processes.

 <!--endintro-->

 `youtube: https://youtu.be/YeRfugbKuHk`

+**Video: Do you know the value of Event Storming? with William Liebenberg (6 min)**

 ### The benefits of Event Storming